UK’s Johnson faulted for lockdown parties but won’t quit

 “Many will be dismayed that behavior of this kind took place on this scale at the heart of government,” Gray wrote.
 “The public have a right to expect the very highest standards of behavior in such places and clearly what happened fell well short of this.”

-Johnson has clung to power despite the scandal, partly because Russia’s invasion of Ukraine has diverted attention.
-Some Conservatives who considered seeking a no-confidence vote in their leader decided it would be rash to push Johnson out amid the war, which is destabilizing Europe and fueling a cost-of-living crisis.
+Johnson has clung to power despite the scandal, partly because Russia’s invasion of Ukraine has diverted public and political attention.
+Some Conservatives argue would be rash to push Johnson out now, whatever his flaws.

 Now that Gray and the police have finished their investigations, Johnson’s fate is in the hands of the Conservative Party, which has a history of throwing out leaders who become liabilities.
 Tory lawmakers say they have received angry messages from voters, and many are uncomfortable defending serial rule-breaking.

 Johnson faces an inquiry by a House of Commons standards committee over whether he lied to Parliament.
-And Gray’s conclusions could revive calls from Conservative lawmakers for a no-confidence vote in the leader who won them a big parliamentary majority just over two years ago.
+And Gray’s conclusions could revive calls from Conservative lawmakers for a no-confidence vote in the leader who won them a big parliamentary majority in 2019.
 Under party rules, such a vote is triggered if 15% of party lawmakers — currently 54 — write letters calling for one.

 If Johnson lost such a vote, he would be replaced as Conservative leader and prime minister.
-It’s unclear how many letters have been submitted so far.
+It’s unclear how many letters have been submitted so far, though one more was submitted Wednesday.
+Conservative lawmaker Julian Sturdy said, “I am now unable to give the Prime Minister the benefit of the doubt and feel it is now in the public interest for him to resign.”

-Conservative legislator Robert Jenrick said that “with a war in Europe, with an economic crisis … it is now time to turn a page” and leave “partygate” behind.
+Johnson got a warm reception from Tory lawmakers at a private meeting in Parliament Wednesday evening.
+Attendees described him as solemn and conciliatory.

-But another Conservative, Tobias Ellwood, said, “I’ve made my point and my position very clear to the prime minister: He does not have my support.”
+But another Conservative, Tobias Ellwood, said in the House of Commons that Johnson had lost his support.

-“But a question I humbly put to my colleagues is, ‘are you willing day in and day out to defend this behavior publicly?’”
+“A question I humbly put to my colleagues is, ‘are you willing day in and day out to defend this behavior publicly?’” he said.